How to Get a Lost Snapchat Streak Back

 Be honest.
 Tell Snapchat if the app wouldn’t load, a Snap just wouldn’t send, or if your internet connection failed.

 Send your request and wait for a reply.
+That is, if the company replies; sometimes, the reps don’t bother.

-Why Won’t Snapchat Help Me?
+Why Won’t Snapchat Help Me Get My Snap Streak Back?